Bolivia expels Mexican, Spanish diplomats | DW | 30.12.2019

 Bolivian caretaker President Jeanine Anez said Mexican ambassador, the Spanish charge d'affaires and the Spanish consul were all ordered to leave the country within 72 hours.

-"The constitutional government that I preside over has decided to declare persona non grata the ambassador of Mexico in Bolivia, Maria Teresa Mercado, the charge d'affaires of Spain, Cristina Borreguero, and the consul, Alvaro Fernandez," said Bolivia's interim president, Jeanine Anez,

-Bolivia also said it had expelled six Spanish security officials it alleges to have taken part in the attempt.
-The six had left on Sunday.
+Bolivia also said it had expelled six Spanish security officials it alleges took part in the attempt.
+The six left the country on Sunday.

 The dispute centers around nine former officials in the government of ousted Bolivian President Evo Morales who have been charged with sedition, terrorism and electoral fraud.
 They have been banned from leaving the country and been holed up in the Mexican embassy after being offered asylum there.